oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Connect the power strip attached to the rolling table on to the closest power plug (likely, a power strip coming across the corridor).

 ## Setting up the ET arm

-??? thanks "Thanks to Benedetta Franceschiello!"

-      All the documentation about the ET is derived from Benedetta Franceschiello's user guide.
-      We greatly appreciate her help with the device.

 - [ ] Go to room {{ secrets.rooms.et_camera | default("███") }} and bring the blue box labeled *Eye-Tracker only for fMRI* into the scanning room.
     This box contains the ET arm with the camera and infrared lamp mounted on it, lenses, and the special infrared mirror.